adilmarjunior/app-poll-realtime/README.md

   5- Get your Pusher configs and replace configs variables in code.

 #INIT PROJECT
-  1-After replaced all variables with your Pusher credentials, go to terminal and run "npm run dev"
+  1-After replaced all variables with your Pusher credentials, go to terminal and execute "npm install" after "npm run dev"